tableau/webdataconnector/docs/wdc_upgrade.md

 ### Changes to column and table identifiers

-In WDC version 2.x, the column and table identifiers (`columnId` and `tableId`) cannot contain spaces.
-In version 1..x, the string values containing spaces were allowed to pass through.
+In WDC version 2.x, the column and table identifiers (`columnId` and `tableId`) can only contain alphanumeric (a-z, A-Z, 0-9) and underscore characters (`_`).
+The identifiers must match the regular expression: `^[a-zA-Z0-9_]*$`.
+The identifiers cannot contain spaces, hyphens, or special characters.
+In WDC version 1.x, the string values containing spaces were allowed to pass through.

 ### Test your connector with the WDC simulator